tgstation/tgstation/.github/guides/SMOOTHNESS.md

 There are ways for byond to fix this jumping "forward" (it could just hold the frame for a little while, though this would be weird with aforementioned network problems), but fixing the delay is harder and would in theory require some form of client-side prediction.

-This behavior menas we need to try to "pin" the time map sends to roughly the same % of the tick.
+This behavior means we need to try to "pin" the time map sends to roughly the same % of the tick.
 In some cases we literally do nothing burning cpu time that could otherwise be spent on verbs because we NEED the mapsends to line up.

 ### Asides